BarryWebster/web-sprint-challenge-advanced-css-and-intro-js/README.md

 5. How do you access a key inside of an object inside of an array?

+By typing the following notation together (with no spaces):

+    a) Object name
+    b) The numerical position (index) of the key in the array
-By using bracket notation to access the index and then using either dot or bracket notation to access the key.
-For example:
+    c) Using either dot or bracket notation to access the key and lastly, the key's name.

+Please see the following examples:

 Example 1 - objectName[indexNumber].keyName
 or
-Example 2 -[indexNumber]['keyName']
+Example 2 - objectName[indexNumber]['keyName']

-Note, for Example 2 (bracket notation) you must use a string or number or variable poiting to a string or number to access the key.
+Note, for Example 2 (bracket notation) you must use a string or number or variable pointing to a string or number to access the key.
+You have to use bracket notation if your keys are strings with spaces in them.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.